ray-x/go.nvim/README.md

 - Inlay hints: gopls (version 0.9.x or greater) inlay hints; version 0.10.x inlay hints are enabled by default.
 - luasnip: go.nvim included a feature rich luasnips you definitally need to try.
 - Treesitter highlight injection: go.nvim included a treesitter highlight injection for SQL and JSON.
+- Treesitter also injects highlight for `go template`, `gohtmltmpl`
 - Generate return value for current function
 - Generate go file with template
 - Generate go struct from json

 ## Installation

 Use your favorite package manager to install.
-The dependency `treesitter` (and optionally, treesitter-objects) should be installed the first time you use it.
+The dependency ` treesitter ` (and optionally, treesitter-objects) should be installed the first time you use it.
 Also Run `TSInstall go` to install the go parser if not installed yet.
 `sed` is recommended to run this plugin.